Local workers - Individual income - All industries

 Australian Bureau of Statistics (ABS) – Census 2016 – by place of work

 |Cook Shire - All industries||2016|

-The major differences between the weekly income of the in the Cook Shire and Queensland were:
+The major differences between the weekly income of the local workers in Cook Shire and Queensland were:

 - A larger percentage of local workers who earned $2,000 - $2,999 (15.5% compared to 7.5%)